 Cuboluce Table Lamp

-Materials: Plastic, early editions have a Bakelite socket.
+Materials: Cube silver painted plastic, early editions have a Bakelite socket.
 Switch mechanism by moving the lid.

 Height: 11 x 11 cm / 4.33 x 4.33”